Hanmb17/CI_MS1_CATTERY/README.md

 #### First-time User
 1. As a first-time user, I want to know where the location of Kitty Den is.
-2. As a first-time user, I want to know what their customer think about them.
+2. As a first-time user, I want to know what their customer thinks about them.
 3. As a first-time user, I want to know more about their services and prices.
 4. As a first-time user, I want to know about the staff at Kitty Den.
-5. As a first-time user, I want easily find out how to contact them.
+5. As a first-time user, I want to easily find out how to contact them.
 6. As a first-time user, I want to see what type of environment the cattery has and if it is suitable, safe and stimulating for my cat.

 #### Returning User